Mapsui/Mapsui/README.md

 ## Platforms Supported

+There are four platforms supported:
+- Windows Desktop
+- Windows Store
+- Mapsui Android
+- Mapsui iOS

+To build an application you need Mapsui's three components:

+- Mapsui - The core library
+- Mapsui.Rendering - A platform specific renderer
+- Mapsui.UI - A platform specific map view

+## Mapsui core assembly

-Mapsui, the core project, is a PCL with Profile111 which targets:
+The core project, is a PCL with Profile111 which targets:

 - .Net Framework 4.5
 - ASP.NET Core 5.0